Early Martin Guitars

 delineating all edges of the headstock, volute and neck

-, cedar neck, elegant heel, nickel silver nut, fan bracing, ivory tie block bridge, 2 piece sides
+, cedar neck, elegant heel, nickel silver nut, fan bracing, identical ivory tie block bridge, 2 piece sides

 divided by a longitudinal strip of marquetry, details of internal construction, and a long modern feeling neck.
 This unique "Renaissance" shape,